AlekseyMalyshev/simpl-redd/README.md

 In my model posts and comments are the same kind of objects.

+UI is very limited - only thread list at this time.

 ## Testing

 Simply clone the ropository and run